 When Is Stripe’s IPO Date?

-Likely due to the recent cuts in fintech company valuations by virtue of 2022’s bear market, the company has not yet provided an IPO date.
+Likely due to the recent cuts in fintech company valuations by virtue of 2022’s bear market (Despite 2023 rebound), the company has not yet provided an IPO date.
 However, a reasonable market estimation is by 2024 as it has already initiated the IPO process.
-This could change pursuant to the status of S&P 500’s current bear market.
-IPOs are unlikely to occur during a prolonged bear market.

 Prior to July 2022’s 409A independent valuation, Stripe’s valuation stood at an impressive 95 billion USD by March 2021, making it a once-hotly anticipated IPO for 2022.
 A funding round in April 2021 gave it a valuation of 36 billion USD.
 In other words, a 164% jump in less than a year.